jamesgregson/peglex/README.md

 Since grammars are built as compile-time trees with nodes stored by value, parsers require no dynamic memory allocation in most cases.
 Furthermore, since the nodes are arranged in depth-first order, this should also provide relatively good cache-coherence.
 That said, I don't know if it's particularly fast.
 Probably not since the 'and' and 'or' operators are binary...

 > **Editorial:** Overall, whether you use it or not, I hope that it's clear that this sub-500 line (including whitespace and comments) library does **a lot** and highlights how powerful PEGs are.
 The concepts were introduced in the '70s and formalized in 2004 but are far too powerful to stay as obscure as they have been, in my opinion.
-This README, without line-wrapping, is ~2/3 as long as the entire library....
+This README, without line-wrapping, is longer than the entire library....

 For a [motivating example](#rudimentary-compiler) check out [sample2](./samples/sample2.cpp) which implements a bytecode compiler for a rudimentary language in just over 40 lines that can parse and execute programs like this: